 By now we are going to assume that you are familiar with concepts like tiles, palettes, and nametables as the basic concepts for working with NES spec artwork.
-Some of those concepts will be covered again in this document in order to give perspective to how graphics are loaded into memory when a game is being played.
+Some of those concepts will be covered again in this document to give perspective on how graphics are loaded into memory when a game is being played.
 Once we move beyond those basic concepts, we need to start looking at how banks are stored, what things are being loaded into memory, and how much can be loaded in.

-Understanding these concepts and how to use them effectively is crucial in designing some artwork for the NES that is not only great looking, but able to harness the technical aspects of the console.
-A firm grasp on what banks are and how they are used is essential for taking a game the looks like it came out at the beginning of the NES life cycle, and instead making it look like one from the end of it.
+Understanding these concepts and how to use them effectively is crucial in designing some artwork for the NES that is not only great looking but able to harness the technical aspects of the console.
+A firm grasp on what banks are and how they are used is essential for taking a game the looks like it came out at the beginning of the NES life cycle and instead of making it look like one from the end of it.
 This post will also cover some techniques that can be used to make the game do different things depending on when certain scan lines are being rendered.
 This enables some really nice effects.

 Basics of Pages and Banks